bitranox/pathlib3x/README.rst

-- to install the latest Development Version from source code:
+- to install the latest development version from source code:

 .. code-block:: bash